Bogdanp/personal-website/content/post/ann-racket-lua.md

 tags: ["racket", "lang", "lua"]
 ---

-I'm currently working on a macOS app that's built with Racket and allows the user to write small scripts to process and filter some data.
+I'm currently working on [a macOS app][app] that's built with Racket and allows the user to write small scripts to process and filter some data.
 While Racket is definitely _my_ preferred language and I could easily use it for these scripts, my target audience for this app would probably appreciate a more familiar language.
 I decided to use [Lua].